This post contains affiliate links. Read my full disclosure.

 In addition, writing a book with rhyming words often causes the author to use more diverse vocabulary.
 Look at the example below from Llama Llama Red Pajama.
 The word “fret” is included because it rhymes, and after reading this book as one of our favorites, my little ones have this uncommon word in their vocabularies.
 Cool!

-Why Reading Board Books Is Important For Babies & Toddlers
+Why You Need Board Books, Not Ebooks For Babies & Toddlers

 The books on my list of favorites for babies and toddlers below are pretty well-known books, so they are very likely to be at your local library if you want to try before you buy.
 But having books around all the time and reading them over and over is beneficial to babies and toddlers, so I would recommend investing in any of these books for your home library.
 We have all of them at our home and many more, but these 10 board books are my faves for rhyming, rhythm, and repetition!